-Functional Owner: Controller, Division of Business Services, Dan Langer
+Functional Owner: Associate Vice Chancellor, Division of Business Services, Dan Langer

 Policy Contact: Expense Reimbursement Program Manager, Division of Business Services, Graig Brooks email@example.com

-The University will pay or reimburse for vehicle use by a traveler in travel status.
+The University will pay or reimburse for business use of a vehicle.
+Employees must be authorized drivers prior to using a vehicle on University business.
+Vehicle options include using a personal vehicle, renting a vehicle, or utilizing the University’s fleet of vehicles.
 Travelers are expected to utilize the most cost effective option when traveling by vehicle.

 Who This Policy Applies To

-Faculty, staff, students, and non-employees traveling or using funds and/or resources administered by the University.
+Faculty, staff, students, and non-employees traveling on or arranging University-sponsored travel

 The University has a managed travel program.
-The travel policy and approval process is designed to ensure prudent usage of University resources while minimizing the administrative burden for travelers and support staff.
+Travel policy is established to ensure prudent use of University resources while ensuring the safety of travelers and minimizing the administrative burden on travelers and support staff.

 |Type of Vehicle||Standard Rate (as of 1/1/20)||Standard Rate (prior to 1/1/19)||Turndown Rate (as of 1/1/20)||Turndown Rate (prior to 1/1/20)|

-- If the roundtrip mileage exceeds 300 miles, the entire trip will be reimbursed at the turndown rate.
+- Trips exceeding 300 miles roundtrip will be reimbursed at the turndown rate.

-- Travelers who do not have access to fleet vehicles (e.g. non-employees, employees who are not headquartered in Madison) are not subject to the turndown rate.
+- Travelers who do not have access to fleet vehicles (e.g. non-employees, employees not headquartered in Madison) are not subject to the turndown rate.

-- mileage to/from their personal residence to/from their temporary worksite –or-
+- Mileage to/from their personal residence to/from their destination, or,

-- mileage to/from their assigned headquarters to/from their temporary worksite.
+- Mileage to/from their assigned work location to/from their destination

 - Airport, Train Station or other Transportation Terminal Drop Off: Travelers may be reimbursed for the mileage for two round trips to/from the drop-off site in lieu of incurring mileage and parking costs at a commercial transportation terminal.